kguralpdx/plotly-challenge/README.md

 Then I moved on to the *Demographic Info* section.
 Was going to make this a table at first glance but an unordered list without the bullets seemed like a better fit so I went that route.
 I did run into some issues with the text and the margins so ended up resolving that by adding a *style.css* file and putting the style information in there regarding `<ul>` tags.
 Actually added it directly to the *index.html* file first but when I needed the *CSS* file for the gauge chart, I added the *style.css* file and put the code in there as well.

 Next was the top 10 OTUs horizontal bar chart.
 I sorted the data first in descending order, then sliced out first 10, and then reversed the order once more because *Plotly* bar charts, when horizontal, start from the bottom and work up so the smallest value needed to be first.
-Had a little bit of trouble getting the size of the bar chart taller but ended up giving it a title so it was obvious what was appearing in the bar chart, and that ended up occupying some of the blank space at the top.
+Had a little bit of trouble getting the size of the bar chart to be taller.
+But I also wanted to add a title to it to clarify what data was actually being displayed.
+After adding the title, that ended up occupying some of the blank space at the top.

 The bubble chart was added next.
 This one ended up being a lot more straightforward than the bar chart; less data manipulation.
 Ran into an issue displaying everything at first.
 It would show the x-axis and y-axis but no bubbles.
 After reviewing things in *Google Inspector* and looking through the code, I realized I had used `[]` when creating both the *trace* variable and the *data* variable.
 Removed those from the *trace* variable definition and the bubbles appeared.
 I didn't like the colors being used for those, however, I did some googling to see how those could be changed.
 I stumbled upon the *colorscheme* property in the *Plotly* documentation and even though bubble plots weren't mentioned, I tried applying it anyway and it worked.
 I used the *Portland* colorscheme because I liked the colors and since this is Portland, it seemed to fit.